 What is wrongful death?

-Essentially, wrongful death is a petition made against a person or organization when the death of the individual is largely caused due to malpractice, wrongdoing, carelessness, or negligence.
+Essentially, wrongful death is a petition made against a person or organization when the death of the individual is largely caused by malpractice, wrongdoing, carelessness, or negligence.
 When wrongful death can be proven, beneficiaries of the victim may be entitled to monetary compensation from the accused person or organization.

 Medical malpractice cases are usually arduous and long, drawn-out court battles that can take a while to go to court or be settled.
 Nonetheless, doctors and hospitals must be brought forward to take responsibility for their actions.